StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md

 # Health state with merging

+## Scenario with pre-existing components

-Now we want to test how health state works when merging with a pre-existing component.
+To test how health state works when merging with a pre-existing component, we can use the following scenario:

-In the following scenario, three components were created with the manual instrumentation:
+* Three components were created with the manual instrumentation:

   1. **Parent Component** - the root span.
      - Added `http.status_code` of `200`
   2. **Child Component** - the second span.
 Has the parent span ID of the first (root) span.
      - Added `http.status_code` of `200`
   3. **Child 2 Component** - the third span.
 Has the parent span ID of the second span.
      - Added `http.status_code` of `200`

-This time, two pre-existing AWS components are included in the filter so that we can see them in StackState.
-One pre-existing component is in a CRITICAL state and one is in a CLEAR (healthy) state.
+* Two pre-existing AWS components are also visible in StackState:
+  * One pre-existing component is in a CRITICAL state .
+  * One pre-existing component is in a CLEAR (healthy) state.

 The three created components and the two pre-existing AWS components can be seen in the screenshot below.
 No components have been merged here.

 ![Manual Instrumentation Components Unmerged To Pre-Existing Components](../../../../.gitbook/assets/v50_otel_components_unmerged.png)

 ## Merge with a healthy component

-Now let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-instrumentation-dev-create-custom-component`.
+Starting with the [scenario with pre-existing components](#scenario-with-pre-existing-components), we can merge some components to see what happens with the health state and propagated health state.
+Let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-instrumentation-dev-create-custom-component`.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-create-custom-component`